jasonjac2/OneMoreWiki/Tools.md

 from the drop-down list.
 For example, if you're on page "Forecasting" and the Page Name is set to "Quarterly $name" then the created page when it will be named "Quarterly Forecasting"

+The default timeout - time allotted in which a plugin must complete - is 15 seconds.
+You can change that by entering the number of seconds into the Timeout field.
+If set to zero then the timeout is set to one hour.

 The OneNote page schema is defined in the 0336.OneNoteApplication_2013.xsd file in the Properties folder of the project repo.

 ## XML Dialog (Ctrl + Shift + Alt + X)